 Step 4: If you have received credit approval from CGS, the Study Abroad Office will register you for the appropriate ARTSC XXXX course or block of credits.
 While you intern, you will work with your study abroad program provider/faculty to complete the academic portion of the internship.

 Step 5: Upon completion of the internship program and once the grade posts, your CGS advisor will direct this course to fulfill the internship requirement (if needed for your major, minor, or certificate) and apply credits earned in PeopleSoft.

 *Internships completed abroad on non-approved study abroad programs are not eligible for academic credit.
-Contact the Study Abroad Office to request a review and approval of the study abroad program first.
+Contact the Global Experiences Office to request a review and approval of the study abroad program first.